tahershaker/Learning-Kubernetes/1. Introduction To Kubernetes/README.md

 Also, in a `Monolithic Architecture`, when a new service is to be added to the application, such as a recommendation services, as all the services are tightly coupled, the code check will not only run on the new service but on the full application code which will make the release-cycle 6-month or even more.

 In a `Microservice Architecture`, Every service is lossy coupled and run in a separate container with no dependency on other services, so in the case of the utilization spike, only the front-end services (and other required services) will have another copy of it running in another container to handle the spike.
 Not all the services will be duplicated and this will reduce compute resources.

-In the case of adding a new service, this service is developed in a separate container and will integrate with other services using API so code check and development is only for this new service not the full application making the release-cycle as short as couple of weeks or even less.
+Also, in the case of adding a new service, this service is developed in a separate container and will integrate with other services using API so code check and development is only for this new service not the full application making the release-cycle as short as couple of weeks or even less.

 ---